pandas-dev/pandas/doc/source/user_guide/missing_data.rst

 the dtype explicitly.
 An easy way to convert to those dtypes is explained :ref:`here <missing_data.NA.conversion>`.

+Note - Pandas does not allow indexing with NA values.
+Attempting to do so will raise a ``ValueError``.
+For more information refer to Nullable boolean data type.

 Propagation in arithmetic and comparison operations
 ---------------------------------------------------